 - Sitting idly by while we blew our only chance at the job we’d always dreamed of having

-- Letting the investment we put all our hope, energy and money into utterly fail
+- Letting something we put all our hope, energy and money into utterly fail

 - Withholding the house, car or whatever else we felt we needed